 To adjust the lumbar support, if equipped:

-- Press and hold the front or rear of the control to increase or decrease lumbar support. - If equipped, press and hold the top or bottom of the control to raise or lower lumbar support.
+- Press the front or rear of the switch to increase or decrease lumbar support. - Press the top or bottom of the switch to raise or lower the lumbar support. - Release the switch when the level of support is reached.